danhetrick/perl-ircd/README.md

 # A new IRCd?
 Aren't there already [a](http://www.ircd-hybrid.org/) [bunch](https://www.unrealircd.org/) [of](http://www.inspircd.org/) [those](https://www.ratbox.org/) [available](http://pure-ircd.sourceforge.net/)?
 [You're reinventing the wheel!](https://en.wikipedia.org/wiki/Reinventing_the_wheel)

 Yes, there are, and there are ones with a lot more features than **Raven IRCd**!
 However, all the ones I could find for my platform (Windows 10) were fairly difficult to configure.
-Most of them said in the documentation that I could expect to spend 30 or 40 minutes digging through dense configuration files *before* I could even start the server; many of these same IRCds introduced *intentional errors* in the config files so you would *have* to spend time reading them and changing settings.
+Most of them said in the documentation that I could expect to spend 30 or 40 minutes digging through dense configuration files *before* I could even start the server; many of these same IRCds introduced *intentional errors* in the config files so you would *be required* to spend time reading them and changing settings.

 This is good, I suppose, if you're planning on running an IRC server with hundreds or thousands of users, connecting to one of the big networks, like [Undernet](http://www.undernet.org/) or [EFnet](http://www.efnet.org/).
 But what if you just want to run a server for five or six of your friends?
 A server for your class in school, your office, or your home?